 The Purpose of the Seminar

 The Seminar has two primary goals.
 First, it seeks to provide the participants with a venue in which they can practice federal trial skills and learn from experienced practitioners in order to hone those skills.
 Second, it offers an opportunity for the Court to educate the participants as to what is expected of those who practice in federal court in the District.

 The next Federal Trial Practice Seminar will be held in 2024

-The eight Seminar participants will take part in instructional sessions once a week for seven consecutive weeks, beginning in April 2015.
-These sessions will take place on Tuesday evenings.
-Each session will be held in a courtroom (or courtrooms) at the United States Courthouse at 844 North King Street in Wilmington.
+The eight Seminar participants take part in instructional sessions once a week for seven consecutive weeks.
+These sessions typically take place on Tuesday evenings.
+Nearly all of the sessions will be held in a courtroom (or courtrooms) at the United States Courthouse at 844 North King Street in Wilmington.
 Sessions will begin at 5:00 p.m. and will end no later than 8:00 p.m.
 These seven Seminar sessions will cover topics including Courtroom Presentation and Demeanor, Opening Statements, Direct Examination, Cross Examination and Closing Statements.